Galway – Clare – County Trail Ride Itinerary

 After breakfast you will be brought to the start of the trail, where your guide will allocate the horses according to your experience.
 Every rider can then get used to his horse for the week by brushing and tacking up - don’t worry there are always lots of helping hands around you!

 We will then leave for an easy ride across the extensive areas of bog land.
-There we might see local farmers cutting and drying the turf in the traditional way.
+In this area the local farmers cut and dry the turf/peat in the traditional way.
 A Neolithic dolmen - with the legendary name Oisin`s and Grainne`s Grave - beside the track proves that this area was already mystified about 5000 years ago.
 Much more recent (about 9th century) are the ruins of the monastic settlement on Holy Island, which we can easily spot by the typical round tower.

 We finish the first day ride on one of our fields where the horses stay overnight and we drive back to the An Sibin guesthouse for lunch.
 For the afternoon riders and horses take a rest and enjoy a relaxing evening.